Take a Squizz at This!

 4. Spend the Day in Nimbin

 If you’re anything like me, then as soon as you learn about a small town called Nimbin, you’ll need to visit.
-Before the late 1960s, Nimbin was home to cattle farming, but after the recession this all changed.
+Before the late 1960s, Nimbin was home to cattle farming, but after the recession, this all changed.
 In desperate need to bring income into this area, the people of this town threw an event called the Aquarius Festival (think Australian Woodstock).
 The festival brought in between 5000-10,000 hippies who loved it so much that they decided to stay, buy land and start communes.
 This is the Nimbin that we know today.
-A colourful community made up of creative, free spirited individuals.
-Yes, it’s just as cool as it sounds.
+A colorful community made up of creative, free-spirited individuals.
+Yes, it’s just as cool as it sounds and it's one the best things to do in Gold Coast Australia that Siya and I could recommend.

 5. Take a Hike